geodeepak/Seismolive/What's-New-in-ObsPy-1.1.md

      available via `PPSD.psd_values` property (see #1327)
    * Fixed bug in `rotate2zne()` for non-orthogonal configurations (see #1913, #1927).
+   * Fixed build warnings in evalresp, partially backported from evalresp 4.0.6 (see #1939).
  - obspy.taup:
    * Add obspy.taup.taup_geo.calc_dist_azi, a function to return the distance, azimuth and backazimuth for a source - receiver pair. (see #1538)